Victor Van Schil

-Victor Van Schil (21 December 1939 – 30 September 2009) was a Belgian racing cyclist.
+Victor "Vic" Van Schil (21 December 1939 – 30 September 2009) was a Belgian racing cyclist.
 He rode in 21 Grand Tours in his career, including 11 editions of the Tour de France, four editions of the Vuelta a España, and six editions of the Giro d'Italia.

 Career

 Van Schil's main victories were two stages of the Vuelta a España, in 1964 and 1968, and the 1968 Brabantse Pijl.
 He also had success in the 1969 Liège–Bastogne–Liège, finishing alongside his teammate Eddy Merckx, eight minutes ahead of the next rider.